Mgahinga National Park-Nestled Below the Famous Virunga Volcanoes

 The Gahinga Lodge is a 45-minute drive from Kisoro town and offers large bandas and a good restaurant.
 Mount Gahinga Lodge is nestled at the base of Mgahinga, Muhavuru, and Sabinyo, three of the Virunga volcanoes.
 It is part of south-western Uganda though it pretty much forms the border with Rwanda and the Democratic Republic of Congo as all three countries share the world-renowned Virunga Volcanoes.

-Mount Gahinga Lodge specializes in romantic getaways, with world-class, state of the art facilities, and five-star accommodations-a fantastic meeting place of unbelievable adventure and top-notch accommodation and facilities.
+Mount Gahinga Lodge specializes in romantic getaways, with world-class, state-of-the-art facilities, and five-star accommodations-a fantastic meeting place of unbelievable adventure and top-notch accommodation and facilities.
 The lodge has been completely refurbished and renovated and now offers luxury accommodation in the heart of the Ugandan wilderness.
-There are 9 thatched bandas with en-suite facilities that offer the utmost in privacy and exclusivity.
+There are 9 thatched bandas with en-suite facilities that offer the utmost privacy and exclusivity.
 The lodge has little impact on the eco-system and there has been a special emphasis on the need to reduce waste and excess.
-There is now a sun-room that looks out towards the volcanoes with spectacular views of the valley below and there is also a new terrace and lush landscaped gardens.
+There is now a sunroom that looks out towards the volcanoes with spectacular views of the valley below and there is also a new terrace and lush landscaped gardens.